SunboX/jquery-mobile-html-imports-progressive-enhancement/README.md

-jquery-mobile-html-imports-progressive-enhancement
+jQuery Mobile &amp; HTML Imports using progressive enhancement
 ==================================================

-jQuery Mobile &amp; HTML Imports using progressive enhancement
+A demo showing how you can use HTML Imports together with jQuery Mobile today.